 Due to its ubiquity and, so far, expected uniqueness, the MAC address is widely used by Internet Service Providers, Multiple Service Operators, and Wi-Fi network operators for additional purposes including security and access control.

-Definitions and abbreviations
+Terminology

+Within this document, the following terms are used for differing aspects of MAC address usage.
+Note, these terms are not mutually exclusive, but form a hierarchical structure of concepts.

-Randomized MAC address: A MAC address (layer-2 MAC/PHY entity identification, or more specifically a MAC SAP identification) that is not assigned as a globally unique and permanent identifier.
+Randomized Local-ID MAC address: An individual MAC address (layer-2 MAC/PHY entity identification, or more specifically a MAC SAP identification) used by a MAC entity as its identification, but that is not assigned as a globally unique and permanent identifier.
+Such randomized MAC address should have the U/L bit set to indicate a local MAC addresses, per Std IEEE 802.
+The duration of use of the randomized address could be permanent or only for a shorter duration.
+Such a randomized address can obscure the real identification of the device and/or its user, for purposes of privacy, for example.

-Changing MAC address: A Randomized MAC address which is also changed over time.
-Such changes may be periodic, event driven, or triggered by other inputs.
+Changing MAC address: A subset of Local-ID Randomized MAC addresses which are also changed over time.
+Such changes may be periodic, event driven, context-dependent (such as SSID-based), or triggered by other inputs.
+Note that IEEE 802.11 requires that a device’s MAC address not change during the lifetime of an association to an ESS.
+However, the time bounds of such an ESS association are not always clearly specified or signalled in 802.11, and the interpretation of this requirement is varying across implementations.

 Rapidly changing MAC address: A Changing MAC address which is generally changed within a time-frame that is approximately equal or less than the time constants for an 802.11 feature, usually impacting the feature’s correct operation.

+NOTE – common usage of “randomized MAC address” appears to apply to any (or all) the terms above.

 NOTE—the interval that defines whether a changing MAC is rapidly changing varies with the feature and use case being considered, but is generally on the order of several minutes or less.
 For instance, changing MAC address in each probe request, or changing MAC address between each new association to the same ESS.

 Use-cases